noborus/ov/README.md

 * Better support for Unicode and East Asian Width.
 * Support for compressed files (gzip, bzip2, zstd, lz4, xz).
 * Columns support column mode that can be selected by delimiter.
-* Header rows can be fixed.
+* The header row can always be displayed.
-* Dynamic wrap / nowrap switchable.
+* Dynamic wrap/nowrap switchable.
 * Supports alternating row style changes.
 * Shortcut keys are customizable.
 * The style of the effect is customizable.
 * Supports follow-mode (like tail -f).
 * Supports following multiple files and switching when updated.
-* Run the command you can target the stdout/stderr.
+* Supports the execution of commands that toggle both stdout and stder for display.
 * Supports incremental search and regular expression search.

 ##  2. <a name='install'></a>install